 - Successful completion of the First-Year Common Curriculum.

-- Successful completion of a total of 12 credit hours of course work, including a statistics course (see below) and Biochemistry & Molecular Biology’s Selective, Molecular Foundations of Medicine (BMB-605).
+- Successful completion of a total of 12 credit hours of course work, including a statistics course (see below) and Biochemistry & Molecular Biology’s Selective, Advanced Biochemistry (BMB-735).

 - Statistics requirement: The College of Graduate Studies requires that students demonstrate a predetermined level of statistical competence.
 This may be achieved by completing MCR 700 in the second or subsequent years of graduate study, or by providing transcript evidence of satisfactory completion of previously-taken statistical course(s) that fulfill the College requirement.

-- Attendance at least 2/3 MCBP seminars in an academic year.
+- Attendance at a minimum of two thirds of MCBP seminars in an academic year.